 - tested before, during and after production to ensure high quality

-Obviously, this isn’t priced as low as dog owners would like but quality is always paired with a higher price tag.
+Obviously, this isn’t priced as low as dog owners would like but the quality is always paired with a higher price tag.
 At roughly $20 the 5lbs, you can feed your dog with a weight control low fat dog food of the highest quality.

 5. Rachael Ray Nutrish Zero Grain Natural

-This Rachael Ray formula is a natural and grain-free recipe and unlike the other low fat dog foods reviewed, it is not labelled as low fat.
+This Rachael Ray formula is a natural and grain-free recipe and unlike the other low fat dog foods reviewed, it is not labeled as low fat.
 Yet, it has its place in here because of the brand’s very high quality of meats and ingredients used:

 - gluten-free and grain-free for dogs with allergies or sensitive tummies